Fourteen killed in India gas pipeline blast and fire

 The fire broke out on a stretch of pipeline running through the village of Nagaram, engulfing buildings and burning victims to death, according to TV news footage and eyewitness accounts.
 Many such projects are opposed by villagers on safety grounds.

 Prime Minister Narendra Modi said victims and relatives would receive compensation.
-He said 200,000 rupees ($3,300) would be paid to relatives of the dead and 50,000 rupees for those injured, in addition to relief payments by the petroleum ministry and GAIL.
+He said 200,000 rupees (1,938 pounds) would be paid to relatives of the dead and 50,000 rupees for those injured, in addition to relief payments by the petroleum ministry and GAIL.

 Elected last month by a landslide, Modi wants to accelerate major energy and infrastructure projects that have been blocked by planning delays.

-The 18-inch pipeline supplies 0.5 million standard cubic meters of gas a day to a power plant operated by Lanco Infratech Ltd. (LAIN.NS), GAIL spokeswoman Vandana Chanana said.
+The 18-inch pipeline supplies 0.5 million standard cubic metres of gas a day to a power plant operated by Lanco Infratech Ltd., GAIL spokeswoman Vandana Chanana said.

 "We have made arrangements to supply gas to consumers through alternative pipelines," Chanana said.